UKHomeOffice/aspel-workspace/ReadMe.md

 ### Credentials

 You will need to have some authentication tokens set to install modules from home office repositories.
-Create an `.env` file which looks like this:
+Ensure the following variables are set in your shell environment, or otherwise create an `.env` file which looks like this:

 ```
 GITHUB_AUTH_TOKEN=ghp_oam...